chrishrb/gx.nvim/README.md

         },
       },
       handler_options = {
-        search_engine = "google", -- you can select between google, bing, duckduckgo, and ecosia search_engine = "https://search.brave.com/search?q=", -- or you can pass in a custom search engine select_for_search = false, -- if your cursor is e.g. on a link, the pattern for the link AND for the word will always match.
+        search_engine = "google", -- you can select between google, bing, duckduckgo, ecosia and yandex search_engine = "https://search.brave.com/search?q=", -- or you can pass in a custom search engine select_for_search = false, -- if your cursor is e.g. on a link, the pattern for the link AND for the word will always match.
 This disables this behaviour for default so that the link is opened without the select option for the word AND link